framdani/Rest-API-Spring-Boot/README.md

 - [x] Generic exception handling for all resources.
 - [x] validations for Restful services.
 - [x] HATEOAS and content-negotiation for XML.
-- [ ] Auto generation of Swagger documentation.
+- [x] Auto generation of Swagger documentation.
+- [x] Monitoring APIs using the actuator.
+- [x] Static/Dynamic Filtering.
+- [x] Versioning.
-- [ ] Authentication with Spring Security.
+- [x] Basic authentication with Spring Security.